This manual is for Eclector version 0.12.0.

 exist during eclector.reader:read

-calls: before such a call returns
+calls: before such a call

-its respective final object.
-Callers of eclector.reader:read
+replaced by its respective final object.
+Callers of

-related functions will therefore only ever see the object, never the
+ever see the object, never the labeled object2.

 On a technical level, a labeled object is represented as a data type with a current state and a single (possibly unbound) slot containing the object.
 The following diagrams depicts the possible states of a labeled object together with input patterns and corresponding transitions: